Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: Introduction

 which sends the shift map in $\Sp_{ip}^{\Fil}$ to $\tau$.
 As a consequence of this $C\tau$ acquires the structure of a commutative algebra, a fact originally proven by Gheorghe \cite{Ctau}. \item The category of modules over $C\tau$ is equivalent to a renormalization of the derived category of even $\BP_*\BP$-comodules.
 More specifically we have

-This equivalence sends $C\ta \otimes \Ss^{s,w}$ to $\Sigma^{s-2w} \omega_{\mathbb{G}/\Mfg} ^{\otimes w}$, and on the level of homotopy groups it induces an equivalence \todo{There is a small $p$-completion issue here...} The equivalence of categories is due to Gheorghe--Wang--Xu \cite{ctauactalol}, though the above isomorphism of groups was first proven by Isaksen \cite[Proposition 6.2.5]{StableStems} and then upgraded to an isomorphism of rings with all higher structure by Gheorghe \cite{Ctau}. \item There is an equivalence of symmetric monoidal categories between $\SHCat$ and $\Syn_{\MU, ip}^{\even}$, where the latter is the category of $\MU$-\emph{synthetic spectra} constructed in \cite{Pstragowski}.
-Notably this construction used no algebraic geometry and only required knowledge of the commutative ring object $\MU$ in $h\Sp$.
+This equivalence sends $C\ta \otimes \Ss^{s,w}$ to $\Sigma^{s-2w} \omega_{\mathbb{G}/\Mfg} ^{\otimes w}$, and on the level of homotopy groups it induces an equivalence \todo{There is a small $p$-completion issue here...} The equivalence of categories is due to Gheorghe--Wang--Xu \cite{ctauactalol}, though the above isomorphism of groups was first proven by Isaksen \cite[Proposition 6.2.5]{StableStems} and then upgraded to an isomorphism of rings with all higher structure by Gheorghe \cite{Ctau}. \item There is an equivalence of symmetric monoidal categories between $\SHCat$ and $\Syn_{\MU, ip}^{\even}$, where the latter is the category of \emph{even} $\MU$-\emph{synthetic spectra} constructed in \cite{Pstragowski}.
+Notably, Pstr\k{a}gowski's construction uses no algebraic geometry, and requires only knowledge of the homotopy commutative ring object $\MU$ in $\Sp$.
 The comparison between these two categories proceeds via the close relationship between $\MGL$ and $\MU$. \item The adjunction $i$ is affine in the sense that there is a commutative algebra $R^{\C}_\bullet$ in $\Sp_{ip}^{\Fil}$ and an equivalence of symmetric monoidal categories under $\Sp_{ip}^{\Fil}$

 Moreover, the commutative algebra $R^\C_\bullet$ admits an explicit construction which uses no algebraic geometry.
 It is given by